-1. Countertenor—The countertenor is the highest male singing voice range that stretches from E3 to E5.
-Countertenors usually sing their high notes in falsetto vocal register and sing the lower notes in modal voice.
+1. Countertenor—The countertenor is the highest male voices singing vocal range that stretches from E3 to E5.
+Countertenors usually sing their high notes in falsetto vocal registers and sing the lower notes in modal voice.

-2. Tenor—This is the highest male singing voice using modal voice register only.
+2. Tenor—This is the highest male singing voice using modal vocal registers only.
 The tenor voice range spans two octaves from C3 to C5 but can extend either down or up at B♭2 and F5 respectively.
 Like the other categories, the tenor is also subdivided into subcategories according to the voice qualities already mentioned above.

 3. Baritone—This is the midrange of the male voice, and it spans A2 to A4 with an extension down to F2 of up to C5.

-4. Bass—This is the lowest singing voice range that occupies the keys between E2 to E4.
+4. Bass—This is the lowest singing vocal range that occupies the keys between E2 to E4.